matatk/agrip/audioquake/BUILD.md

 First-time set-up: Mac
 ----------------------

-These instructions were tested on macOS Sierra (10.12).
+These instructions were tested on macOS High Sierra (10.13).

 ### Pre-requisites